lilianalillyy/t470s-uefi-unlock/readme.md

 ## Credits

 When I initially started researching how to remove the supervisor password, I had no idea where to look.
 Thanks to my friends, I've been lead to the Badcaps forum where I've managed to find the Autopatcher script.
-Credit is also due to @terrymeow, to whom the laptop belongs and who helped me with going through the process and borrowed me her Raspberry Pi.
+Credit is also due to [https://twitter.com/jakluk\_](@jakluk_)/[https://github.com/terrymeow](@terrymeow), to whom the laptop belongs and who helped me with going through the process and borrowed me her Raspberry Pi.

 <hr>